Oh Snap! Trump's DHS Nominee Says Americans ‘Owe’ Amnesty to DACA Illegals | John Hawkins' Right Wing News

 - Comment Now 0

-In her confirmation hearing on Wednesday, Kirstjen Nielsen confirmed that she is pro-amnesty, a shocking move considering the president’s campaign rhetoric.
-Nielsen says it is the Unites States’ obligation to legalize DACA recipients.
+In her confirmation hearing on Wednesday, Kirstjen Nielsen confirmed that she is pro-Amnesty, a shocking move considering the President’s campaign rhetoric.
+Nielsen says it is the United States’ obligation to legalize DACA recipients.

 101 Things All Young Adults Should Know